All compostable items should go in your gray food scrap cart. You can compost:

 Download our food scrap poster (pdf, 500kb).

 - NO plastic bags in your gray bin!
-If you want to bag your food scraps, use biodegradable bags like BioBags or paper bags.
-Free samples of BioBags are available at the Public Works counter at City Hall.
+If you want to bag your food scraps, use compostable bags like BioBags or paper bags.
+See accepted bags.

 - Absolutely NO pet waste or diapers.